n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.splitInBatches.md

+---
+title: Split In Batches
+description: The Split In Batches node saves the original incoming data, and with each iteration, it returns a predefined amount of data.
+This node can be used to loop through the data.
+tags:
+  - Workflow²
+  - Split In Batches
+---

 # Split In Batches

 The Split In Batches node saves the original incoming data, and with each iteration, it returns a predefined amount of data.
 This node can be used to loop through the data.